Burnt Fen: Mechanisation

-The Steam Age
+The steam age

-By 1882, the scoop wheels had reached the practical limits of improvement, and the Commissioners asked George Carmichael to act as a consulting engineer, and advise on how centrifugal pumps could be utilised.
+By 1882, the scoop wheels had reached the practical limits of improvement, and the commissioners asked George Carmichael to act as a consulting engineer, and advise on how centrifugal pumps could be utilised.
 Carmichael recommended a new engine and pump, and an 80 hp engine was obtained from Hathorn Davey and Co., which would drive a horizontally mounted centrifugal pump of 6.5 ft diameter.
-Completion of the Lark Engine installation was delayed by failure to achieve the quoted output, and by flood levels affecting the construction of the outfall tunnel, but the problems were resolved by November 1883, and the Commissioners were able to delay taking a decision on the Brandon Engine because the new engine worked so well.
+Completion of the Lark Engine installation was delayed by failure to achieve the quoted output, and by flood levels affecting the construction of the outfall tunnel, but the problems were resolved by November 1883, and the commissioners were able to delay taking a decision on the Brandon Engine because the new engine worked so well.

 When they turned their attention to the Brandon Engine in 1890, it was in a worse state than expected.
 The drains in the northern and southern sections of the Burnt Fen were by then interconnected, so that either engine could pump the whole area in an emergency, and plans for a new Brandon Engine were made immediately.
 Following the success of the Lark Engine, Hathorn, Davey and Co. were contacted, and supplied a pump set capable of pumping 75 tons per minute, which was operational by October 1892.
 Although the pump worked well, there were protracted arguments over a set of spanners which had been invoiced as an "extra".

-The Commissioners had employed teams of gaulters throughout the 19th and early 20th century, who got their name from the use of an impervious type of clay called gault, which was obtained from Roswell Pits at Ely, and used to repair the banks of the rivers and the cross dyke.
+The commissioners had employed teams of gaulters throughout the 19th and early 20th century, who got their name from the use of an impervious type of clay called gault, which was obtained from Roswell Pits at Ely, and used to repair the banks of the rivers and the cross dyke.
 The teams consisted of three men, who managed a train of five boats between them, each capable of holding 8 tons of gault.
-The boats were owned by the Commissioners, but the men were responsible for the provision of a horse, shovels and barrows.
-In 1886, new terms of employment were negotiated by the Commissioners, as they felt that the wages earned by the men were excessive.
-In 1920, the Ouse Drainage Board was established, and responsibility for the maintenance of the river banks passed to them, so the Commissioners laid off the men and sold the boats.
+The boats were owned by the commissioners, but the men were responsible for the provision of a horse, shovels and barrows.
+In 1886, new terms of employment were negotiated by the commissioners, as they felt that the wages earned by the men were excessive.
+In 1920, the Ouse Drainage Board was established, and responsibility for the maintenance of the river banks passed to them, so the commissioners laid off the men and sold the boats.